bbatsov/praxis/clojure/praxis/README.md

-# praxis
+# Programming Praxis

-A Clojure library designed to ... well, that part is up to you.
+> Praxis makes perfect.

-## Usage
+## What?

-FIXME
+Some Clojure solutions to programming challenges from [Programming Praxis](https://programmingpraxis.com/).

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Bozhidar Batsov

 Distributed under the Eclipse Public License, the same as Clojure.